 - Ensure the stairs are not slippery.
 With stairs that are open at the back, it is possible a small dog could fall through.
 Any dog can potentially get a leg caught resulting in injury.

-- Stair exercise may not be appropriate for puppies, especially under 3 months old.
+- Stair exercise may not be appropriate for puppies, especially those under 3 months old.
 Their bodies are still growing and developing.
 Studies show that stair exercise too young can lead to hip dysplasia later in life.

 - Teach your dog how to walk up the stairs.
 If your dog hasn’t been on stairs before they may need to be trained to do so.
 If they are frightened, don’t force them.
 Using a treat encourage them up and then down the stairs.